 - After selecting Freezing Panes, Serial and Employee Name columns will be frozen and two thin lines will appear above and on the right side of Serial and Employee Names We can now slide horizontally with these two columns always visible to us.

-Read More: How to Freeze Columns in Excel
+Read More: How to Freeze Multiple Panes in Excel

 2. Applying Excel Freeze Panes to Freeze Rows and Columns (Based on Rows)